 Tornadoes can come quickly, even without a tornado watch being issued first.
 According to the National Oceanic Atmospheric Administration (NOAA) the deadliest tornadoes occurred on March 18, 1925.
 The “Tri-State Tornado” blew through at over 60 miles per hour, creating mass devastation in Missouri, Illinois, and Indiana.
 It killed 695 people and injured 2,027.
 According to Missouri Storm Aware, tornadoes cause an average of 70 fatalities and 1,500 injuries in America each year.

 Knowing what to do in a tornado can literally be the difference between life and death.
-(These are other life-saving strategies you may need one day.)
+This is what hurricane categories really mean.

 How to survive a tornado: Get low and stay in the middleiStock/sshepard

 NOAA’s National Weather Service Storm Prediction Center offers some helpful guidelines in the event of a tornado warning: